 If you’re using SlothMove to update your DVLA log book and other services for peace of mind and to save time you will need just three pieces of information:

 If you’re completing your change of address and don’t have some of that information, don’t worry!
 You can progress your other updates and provide that information in your dashboard once you have it.

 You can see our full guide on updating the DVLA if you need any support.

 What do I need to update my logbook?

 To update your logbook you will need the following:

 And that’s it.
 You can get started with updating the DVLA with our home setup service.
-With this service you will be able to setup council tax, water, energy, TV licencing and update your address across your accounts (Boots, Tesco HMRC etc..).
+With this service, you will be able to set up council tax, water, energy, and TV licensing and update your address across your accounts (Boots, Tesco HMRC, etc..).